Pav-Osmolski/Custom-XAMPP-LAMP-MAMP-localhost-Page/README.md

-# 👨🏻‍💻 Custom XAMPP/LAMP/MAMP localhost index page
+# 👨🏻‍💻 Custom XAMPP/LAMP/MAMP Localhost Index Page

-An informative custom xAMP stack (Apache MySQL PHP) localhost index page that displays your current projects, useful statistics and provides handy links.
-Requires PHP 8.0 or higher.
-Technically this localhost index can be adapted to suit any other local Apache PHP development environment.
-I've added cross-platform logic so that it works on Windows, Linux and Mac platforms.
+An informative and fully modular custom local homepage for xAMP stacks (Apache, MySQL, PHP).
+This locahost index page showcases your projects, displays system stats, and provides admin tools — all now powered by a modern Webpack build process.
+Technically this can be adapted to suit any local Apache PHP development environment.

+✅ Requires **PHP 8.0+**
+✅ Works on **Windows, macOS, and Linux**
+✅ Built with **Webpack, Babel, Sass, and module-based JS**

 It is intended to be used with AMP stacks such as: